Azure/arcvmware-util/drafts/Virtual-IP-for-vCenter.md

 ### Context

-As documented in (Designated IP ranges for Arc resource bridge)[https://learn.microsoft.com/azure/azure-arc/resource-bridge/network-requirements#designated-ip-ranges-for-arc-resource-bridge], IP address `10.244.0.0/16` is reserved internally.
+As documented in [Designated IP ranges for Arc resource bridge](https://learn.microsoft.com/azure/azure-arc/resource-bridge/network-requirements#designated-ip-ranges-for-arc-resource-bridge), IP address `10.244.0.0/16` is reserved internally.
 If customers are using address space which includes this reserved IP address as a AVS private cloud address (e.g. `10.244.0.0/22`) then network traffic originating from Arc resource bridge towards AVS vCenter Server will fail.
 This behaviour is caused due to appliance VM treating `10.244.0.2` is an address inside the pod network, and the traffic could not be routed out of the appliance VM.

 ## Solution Approach